Cox Springs School Has a Rich History

 BRIEF HISTORY OF THE SCHOOLHOUSE STRUCTURE

 The white weathered wooden structure which sits along Old Burnet Road in Travis County Texas has a rich and storied history.
-It is dear to the hearts of the descendants of the farmers and ranchers of this area whose children attended school in this one-room shack….
+It is dear to the hearts of the descendants of the farmers, ranchers, and cedar choppers of this area whose children attended school in this one-room shack….
 And also to the local citizens of today that cherish this gem of Texas and American frontier history in their community.

-The current schoolhouse building resides in Jonestown (just across the city line of Lago Vista), and dates back to 1929…, while the school itself dates back to 1885 (more on that below in the next section).
-The structure originally sat on the east corner of Lohmans Crossing Road and Ledge Acres Road, near Cox Springs, in what is now Lago Vista.
-It is built of timbers from local live oak and cedar trees, as well as wood salvaged from the older Cox Springs School built in 1908.
-When the Mansfield Dam was constructed across the Colorado River beginning in 1938, rising waters of the new “Lake Travis” meant the schoolhouse had to be moved… Two local ranchers, the Pearson & Carlton families, spent $100 to cut the structure in half, load it onto flatbed trucks and move it to its new high & dry location on Old Burnet Road in 1940.
+The current schoolhouse building resides in Jonestown (just across the city line of Lago Vista), and dates back to 1928, while the school itself dates back to 1885 (more on that below in the next section).
+The structure originally sat on the east corner of Lohmans Crossing Road and Lodge Acres Road, near Cox Springs, in what is now Lago Vista.
+It is built of timbers from local live oak and cedar trees, as well as wood salvaged from older Cox Springs School buildings.
+When the Mansfield Dam was constructed across the Colorado River beginning in 1938, rising waters of the new “Lake Travis” meant the schoolhouse had to be moved… Two local ranchers, the Pearson & Carlton families, spent $100 to have the structure cut in half, loaded it onto flatbed trucks and moved it to its new high & dry location on Old Burnet Road in 1941.

 As Austin grew, housing development started in the “Northshore”.
 Local citizens chipped in to paint the structure, hoping to save it for posterity.
 Later, Centex Destination Properties stepped in to create “The Hollows” including parts of Jonestown & Lago Vista, and preserved the old building as part of the process.